 I highly recommend you read it, it contains lots of good advice.

-I myself have given quite a few talks, but in a slightly different context: I was sent by my company.
+I myself have given quite a few talks, but in a different context: I was sent by my company.
+This causes the preparation to be different, because you can do it with your team.

 This little device will make you look cooler and more professional.